 The splitting is done in a cascading fashion - first we split the world in two halves, then we cut out the continents from each half, then countries, and so on.

 We use polygonal boundaries for the splitting - boundaries that are sometiems derived and simplified from OSM data, sometimes just hand-drawn.
 The boundaries usually follow country borders, but occasionally we take liberties and include a litte more of a neighbouring country if this greatly simplifies the polygon.
-We also use a clipping process that attempts to keep OSM ways complete even if they are only partly withing the clipping region.
-The same is not (yet) true for relations.
+The Osmium extract function that we use keeps ways and multipolygon relations that cross an extract border complete, i.e. when a very large mutlipolygon crosses the border, an extract can occasionally contain a lot more that expected.

 The .osm.pbf data format is the common format for the exchange of raw OpenStreetMap data.
 It is fast to read and write and can be directly processed by most programs dealing with OSM data.
 Our .osm.pbf files are 100% pure, un-filtered OSM and contain all data and metadata available in OSM for the region; the only thing they don't contain is history, i.e. information about past edits.